 This station was built in 1952/53 as a prototype of the stations that would become the Distant Early Warning (DEW) Line.
 In 1956, with completion of the line nearing, its role changed to that of a training facility for the personnel that would man the stations in the Arctic.

 For what is probably the definitive history of the Streator DEWLine training facility relative to the transitions from Streator to Colorado Springs, to Winnipeg see “The Evolution of the DEWLine Training Centers Streator and Beyond.”

 The Streator site is now abandoned and derelict (see photo below and at the bottom of the page).

-Building descriptions, thanks to Paul Kelley.
-(Numbers correspond to the photo above.)
+Building descriptions, thanks to Paul Kelley and Dave Hrasch.
+(Numbers below correspond to the photo above.)

 - Building #1.
 Electronics Module containing the radar and other electronic equipment that would be found on a typical DEWLine station.